 There is such value in having one of a kind objects in your home.
 In a world of mass production, these antique and hand made pieces can really make your home reflect you!
 What I really loved about Found was the variety of price points (from $1 to $14,000).
 They have brought the aesthetic of a high end gallery to the Midwest and made it accessible to everyone.
 Where else could you purchase a sculpture from Africa or a piece of fretwork from a Chinese building?
 They also have some fantastic work by local artists in the Graber family.
 I was particularly drawn to a beautiful piece of fabric art.

 The Graber Miller’s say that they enjoy locals stopping in to see what’s new, and search for pieces that can add a global influence to their homes.
-They also have many customers from Chicago, New York, Boston, and the West Coast.
+They also have many customers from Chicago, New York, Boston, and best places to stay on southern oregon coast.
 Much of their inventory can be viewed on their website (graberfound.com).
 But nothing compares to the experience of actually being in the store and being able to touch the many textures and see the pieces up close.

 So the next time you’re hunting for that perfect piece to complement you decor, hit the small shops along the Heritage Trail.
 You’re sure to come away with something unique that has a story.

 You must be logged in to post a comment.